Criteria for posterior consistency: Variations on Schwartz's theorem

 \end{theorem} Compare this formulation with theorem~2 of \cite{Walker04}, which also asserts consistency in Kullback-Leibler divergence.
 Although Walker's proof depends on completely different techniques, the Kullback-Leibler separation condition of lemma~\ref{lem:KLequiv} appears there as well (but in a different form, as a limiting lower bound for the Kullback-Leibler divergence of Walker's `restricted predictive distributions' with respect to $P_0$).
 The occurrence of Kullback-Leibler separation from two perspectives that are technically so remote can be viewed as mutually supportive and underlines the conclusion that Kullback-Leibler separation is a fundamental aspect in this context.

-To appreciate how a finite cover of Kullback-Leibler-neighbourhoods may occur in models, consider the following example that relies on relative compactness with respect to the uniform norm for log-densities. \begin{example} A straightforward way to satisfy condition (\ref{eq:coKLD}) depends on uniform bounds for likelihood ratios: let $\ep>0$ be given and assume that the complement $V$ of a Kullback-Leibler ball of radius $\ep>0$ contains $N$ points $P_1,\ldots,P_N$ such that the convex sets,
+To appreciate how a finite cover of Kullback-Leibler-neighbourhoods may occur in models, consider the following example that relies on relative compactness with respect to the uniform norm for log-densities. \begin{example} Let $\ep>0$ be given and assume that the complement $V$ of a Kullback-Leibler ball of radius $\ep>0$ contains $N$ points $P_1,\ldots,P_N$ such that the convex sets,

 cover $V$.
 Finiteness of the cover can be guaranteed, for example, if the model describes data taking values in a fixed bounded interval in $\RR$ and the associated family of log-densities is bounded and equicontinuous, by virtue of the Ascoli-Arzel\`a compactness theorem.
 (Other ways to find suitable covers refer to $\|\cdot\|_{\infty}$-entropy or bracketing numbers for log-likelihood ratios \cite{vdVaart96}.)
 Then any $P\in \co{V_i}$ satisfies $\|dP/dP_i-1\|_{\infty}<\ft12\ep$ as well, and hence, $\log(dP/dP_i)\leq\log(1+\ft12\ep)\leq\ft12\ep$.
 As a result,